-A visit to Stockyards City is a great way to experience the authentic American West that's still alive and well in this modern metropolis.
-Home to a number of shops specializing in all things western, you can outfit an entire ranch (cattle included) or just find a new pair of boots and enjoy a great steak.
+Home to a number of shops specializing in all things western, you can outfit an entire ranch (cattle included) or just find a new pair of boots and enjoy a great steak in Stockyards City.
+It’s home to the Oklahoma National Stock Yards, the world’s largest feeder and stocker cattle market, where live cattle auctions take place every Monday and Tuesday and are open to the public.

-Enjoy... live country music at The Rodeo Opry.
-Located in the Rodeo Theatre along Exchange Avenue, this family-friendly venue serves up great live music every Saturday night.
+If country music is your jam, then attend one of the shows at the Rodeo Opry along Exchange Avenue.
+This family-friendly venue serves up live tunes every Saturday night.

 Of course, the guide above is just a sampling of what there is to taste, see and do in the district.